Tramways revival in Adelaide: 2005–2006 Glenelg line upgrade

-In 2003 the newly elected Labor minority government announced the revitalisation of the Glenelg tram line and its intent to purchase modern low-floor vehicles to operate the line.
+In 2003 the newly elected Labor government announced the revitalisation of the Glenelg tram line and its intent to purchase modern low-floor vehicles to operate the line.

 The first step in the tramways revival was a major upgrade to track and other infrastructure on the Glenelg line costing $22 million, which occurred in 2005–2006.

 Coleman Rail extensively upgraded 10 kilometres of track; re-built 9 road crossings; built 18 raised-platform tram stops and 41 pedestrian crossings with access mazes and ramps; upgraded electrical and signalling systems, four 600V DC converter stations, a new traction power side-feeder system and overhead wiring; and altered the Glengowrie maintenance depot to accommodate the new trams on order.
 Overall design, construction, commissioning, and driver and operator training were conducted over a 38-week period.
 Four years later, in 2009, a major choke point where the tramline crosses diagonally over a four-way intersection of South Road and Cross Road was ameliorated when a bridge for South Road vehicular traffic was built over the intersection.

 By the time the new trams were delivered, the line's Type H "Glenelg trams" were 77 years old.
 After some months of joint operation as the new trams were brought on line, 17 were sold or donated.
-The remaining five were refurbished in 2000 and two of those ran occasionally until 2015, after which they were stored.
+The remaining five were refurbished in 2000 and two of those – 351 and 352 (formerly 367) – received a further refurbishment in 2012–13 in anticipation of occasional revenue operation, which occurred until 2015 when they were put into storage.
+The Department for Infrastructure and Transport donated the two to the Tramway Museum, St Kilda in 2021.